Can you use XLR connectors for stereo signals?

 If you look at a typical XLR connector, you will see three pins or sockets, depending on whether it is a male or female connector.
 So you might wonder whether you could possibly run a stereo signal along one cable.
 After all, it would halve the number of cables, wouldn't it?

-So the recommendation is really not to use XLR connectors for stereo signals, unless it is for a special one-off purpose where the lack of balancing doesn't matter, and the convenience factor outweighs anything else.
+So, apart from the headphone case mentioned above, the recommendation is really not to use XLR connectors for stereo signals, unless it is for a special one-off purpose where the lack of balancing doesn't matter, and the convenience factor outweighs anything else.

 In fact there are such things as 5-pin XLR connectors.
-The pins are always numbered and are connected as follows:
+The pins are numbered and are connected as follows:

 - Left channel hot